pau-pa/IRWA-2021-final-project-part-4/README.md

 ## Requirements
-If you don't have some of the packages installed, you will need to download them.
+If you don not have some of the packages installed, you will need to download them.
 Some of them are:
 ```
 pip install deep-translator
 pip install jsonpickle